FOREX-Commodity bloc rally deepens in wait for Fed

 "With many market participants worried about a dovish outlook, a surprisingly hawkish one could catch some investors off guard," she said.
 "The U.S. economy isn't doing so badly, so anything is possible."

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Lisa Twaronite in Tokyo; Editing by Gareth Jones)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Lisa Twaronite in Tokyo; Editing by Tom Heneghan)